Manuscripts & Submission

 • Andreozzi, G.B., Lucchesi, S., Princivalle, F., and Della Giusta, A. (2001b)

-• Suffixes, such as Jr. and III, go after the initials, with a space (Bosworth, M.R.
+• Suffixes, such as Jr. and III, go after the initials, with a space (e.g., Bosworth, M.R.
 Jr.)

-• Note references in languages other than English by adding: “(in Japanese)” as appropriate
+• Note references in languages other than English by adding: “(in Japanese)” or whatever as appropriate at the end

-• In cases where sequential references have identical author lists are replaced by 3 m-dashes, e.g., two references by “Smith and Dymek”, the second instance in the list would be replaced by 3 dashes so as to not repeat in the list.
+• In production, where references have identical author lists, entries after the first are replaced by 3 m-dashes, e.g., two references by “Smith and Dymek”, the second instance in the list would be replaced by 3 dashes so as not to repeat in the list.
 If you see this change on your proofs, don’t worry!
 (And don’t bother marking it…it is our style.)

-• If there are significantly more than 10 authors, then after the 10th author put “and others.”
+• If there are more than 10 authors, list them up to the 10th author, then put “and others.”

 • 3+ authors, use “et al.” (Smith et al. 1990)

-• Commas between citations with the same last name(s) (Conway and Dymek 1980, 1984) or Jones et al. (1988, 1994).
-Note: The two Jones may have completely different authors, it doesn’t matter because the reader will be able to quickly find them both chronologically.
+• List citations with the same last name(s) together, separated by a comma: (Conway and Dymek 1980, 1984) or Jones et al. (1988, 1994).
+Note: The two “Jones”es may actually be different authors; however, it doesn’t matter because the reader will be able to quickly find them both chronologically.

-If you must use an URL in a reference, then include: title of site/material, host of site, date accessed the site, and anything else useful.
-Otherwise consider something such as a footnote or parentheses: (Smith et al. Database of Rocks, Univ. of Earth Database, accessed Aug.
-8, 2012).
-The citing of databases is still a work in progress for best practices but please do give credit to the authors of the data.
-It has been also recommended that in addition to a link to the data itself, a reference to the article about the data is included.
+If you must use a URL in a reference, please include: title, host company or institution, and the date you accessed the site.
+Consider listing the URL as an endnote or in parentheses.
+Citing databases is still a work in progress for best practices, but you should credit the authors of the data.
+It has been recommended to include a link to the data, and if applicable, a reference to the article that includes the data.

 Journal articles: